|Prince Andreas Axikerzus Sahjaza and wife Xendra Sahjaza|

 How many viewers are subscribed to your Youtube channel?
 How aggressively do you promote your videos there?

 Our YouTube channel has an average of 1800 subscribers and has been standing for more than eleven months except for sporadic videos.
-As we focus on generating a well-developed author content, in addition to a good production we have a nice audience.
-In Brazil Youtube is synonymous with clowning humorous most of the time.
+As we focus on generating well-developed author content, in addition to a good production we have a nice audience.
+In Brazil, Youtube is synonymous with clowning humorous most of the time.
 With what we do we are far from their ideal.
 But it is worth mentioning that there are great Youtubers of the alternative context who leave this model and who we admire enough.
 Rarely do we promote our channel; we only alert new videos on our social network pages and the Vamp Net of course.
-Secretly our channel on Youtube is a kind of capsule of the memory of everything we do.
+Secretly our channel on Youtube is a kind of a capsule of the memory of everything we do.
 In about ten years these memories and memories will be very valuable to us.